TexasDigitalLibrary/Vireo/README.md

 # Vireo 4
-Vireo 4 is a turnkey Electronic Thesis and Dissertation (ETD) Management System.
+Vireo is a turnkey Electronic Thesis and Dissertation (ETD) Management System.
 Starting with the 4.x release, Vireo offers fully customizable workflows and controlled vocabularies.
-The 4

 The software is presently in a Beta release.
 If you want to help with testing or development, GitHub issues and pull requests are encouraged!